 Here are some of the creatures we’ve found in our backyard:

-Camping in your backyard means slowing down and watching nature living around you.
-You can learn so much watching bees, birds play, squirrels jumping from trees – it’s fun to watch the antics of these amazing creatures.
+Camping in your backyard means slowing down and watching nature live around you.
+You can learn so much watching bees, birds play, and squirrels jumping from trees – it’s fun to watch the antics of these amazing creatures.

-This is not a super extensive list, after all – it is backyard camping, so you don’t need much gear!
+This is not an extensive list; it is backyard camping, so you don’t need much gear!

 Just Some Basics